 The ‘ballet blanc’ tradition, characterized by its ethereal and otherworldly aesthetic, also played a crucial role in shaping future ballets, influencing choreographers and productions for generations.

 The shift towards original music in ballet, exemplified by Adolphe Adam’s score for Giselle, marked a significant development in the art form.
-This trend influenced future ballets, encouraging composers to create original scores that enhanced performances’ narrative and emotional impact.
+This trend influenced future ballets, encouraging composers to create original scores that enhanced the performances’ narrative and emotional impact.

 The revival of Romantic ballet in the 1890s, leading up to productions by Diaghilev, ensured that the themes and techniques of the Romantic era continued to inspire contemporary performances.
 Works like Sleeping Beauty and The Nutcracker, which blend Romantic and classical elements, showcase the enduring legacy of Romantic ballet in the modern ballet repertoire.